catalyst/moodle-auth_saml2/README.md

 --------

 * Dual login VS forced login for all as an option, with ?saml=off on the login page, and ?saml=on supported everywhere
-* user domain mapping TODO
+* user attribute to moodle mapping
 * Automatic certificate creation

 Feature excluded on purpose: